-Michael’s day-job is as the Associate Professor of Theology and Vice President and Dean for Academic Affairs at the General Theological Seminary (down the block on 20th street).
+Michael’s day-job is as the Acting Dean and President at the General Theological Seminary (down the block on 20th street).
 As a priest associate at St. Peter’s, he volunteers to support the ministry of the Church, chiefly by offering opportunities for faith formation and Christian education and through preaching and leading worship.

 Licensed in the Episcopal Diocese of New York, he was ordained a priest in the Diocese of Milwaukee in December 2020.
 He holds a PhD in Theology from the University of Glasgow (’06) and a Master of Arts in Theology and Biblical Studies from Fuller Theological Seminary (’02).
 He’s spent most of his career as a theological educator, leading programs to prepare future priests and pastors for ministry at institutions in the UK and the US.

 Michael’s married to Julia, our amazing Children and Family ministries coordinator.
 Together, they live in the neighborhood with their two daughters, Naomi and Eliza, and their Norwich Terrier, Poppy.